optimagic-dev/optimagic/docs/source/reference_guides/inference.rst

 There is also a function to calculate only confidence intervals, given the estimates.
 The code of this function is an adjusted version of the code from Daniel Saxton's resample library :cite:`Saxton2018`.
-It has been adjusted to allow for multi-valued statistics as well as the additional confidence interval types "bc", "basic" and "normal".
-Also, I rewrote the computation of the jackknife estimator to get a significant boost.
+It has been adjusted to allow for the additional confidence interval types "bc", "basic" and "normal".
+Moreover, it is faster.

 .. currentmodule:: estimagic.inference.bootstrap

 .. autofunction:: compute_ci

-The the supported types of confidence are explained in more detail
+The supported types of confidence are explained in more detail
 here: :ref:`bootstrap_cis`